 Amblyseius Cucumeris: works well for immature THRIPS.
 A wide range of Thrip species.
 Western Flower Thrips, Chilli Thrips.
 Also preservative/low infestations Broad Mites, Cyclamen and Two-Spotted Spider Mites.

-Orius insiduous AKA minute pirate bug - Best known for their ability to attack and control adult Thrips as well as immature Thrips.
+Orius insiduous AKA minute pirate bug - Attacks all Thrip life stages.
+Best known for their ability to attack and control adult Thrips as well as immature Thrips.

 Ladybugs: Thrips, Aphids, Mealybugs, Mites, Whiteflies, etc.

 Lacewing Larvae: Aphids, Mealybugs, Thrips, Spider Mites, Whiteflies, and other soft bodied insects.

 Amblyseius swirskii: Broad Mites, Russett Hemp Mites, Thrips, Whitefly Eggs, Spider Mites, Tarsonemid Mites, and other Mite Species.